Seattle University Leverages T-Mobile's 5G Network For The Future Of Learning

-SEATTLE, WASHINGTON, USA, October 11, 2023 /EINPresswire / -- Seattle University and T-Mobile (NASDAQ: TMUS) are joining forces to help deliver Seattle University's Connected Experience initiative which aims to improve digital equity for students, advance student success outcomes, increase operational efficiencies and drive innovation.
+(MENAFN- 3BL) SEATTLE, Wash., and BELLEVUE, Wash., October 11, 2023 /3BL/ - Seattle University and T-Mobile (NASDAQ: TMUS) are joining forces to help deliver Seattle University's Connected Experience initiative which aims to improve digital equity for students, advance student success outcomes, increase operational efficiencies and drive innovation.
 T-Mobile will be the primary 5G service provider for the campus-wide internet network as well as equipping the university's staff with 5G-connected devices to streamline operations.

 “The joint program will help us create a more collaborative and innovative campus for Seattle University students to learn,” Seattle University President Eduardo Peñalver said.“Seattle University is the place where innovation meets humanity.
 We are excited to collaborate with such a forward-looking, impactful company that just happens to be headquartered here in the Pacific Northwest.”